 c) Declarative Configuration: Its declarative syntax lets users describe the desired infrastructure state, and Terraform handles the execution details, ensuring the system converges to the specified state.

-d) Resource Graph: It builds a graph of resource dependencies, optimising deployment by executing tasks concurrently when feasible, enhancing efficiency.
+d) Resource Graph: It builds a graph of resource dependencies, optimising deployment by executing tasks concurrently when feasible and enhancing efficiency.

 f) Modularity: The modular design enables the creation of reusable modules, promoting best practices, consistency, and efficiency across projects.